Thorlabs/Light_Analysis_Examples/Python/Thorlabs PMxxx Power Meters/scpi/scopeMode/Readme.md

 Scope Measurement itself and fetch and plot the the results are finaly.
 For plotting the matplotlib library is used.

-For more technical background information about scope mode refer to e.g. [SCPI command description](../commandDocu/pm5020.html) html file.
+For more technical background information about scope mode refer to SCPI command description.
+You can find a description for every Meter in the  [commandDocu](../commandDocu) folder.
+For example the PM103 [SCPI command description](https://htmlpreview.github.io/?https://github.com/Selanarixx/Light_Analysis_Examples/blob/develop/Python/Thorlabs%20PMxxx%20Power%20Meters/scpi/commandDocu/pm103.html) html file.

 The folder contains 3 examples
 ## Single Channel Scope - singleChanScope.py